 - in cosmetics, for example sunscreens and moisturisers

 - to relieve dry skin

-- reduce acne symptoms
+- reduce blemishes

 Jojoba oil is available on its own or combined with other oils, or you might find it as an ingredient in a skincare product, such as in a cream, face mask or body scrub.

 How can you tell if jojoba oil is pure?

 When shopping for jojoba oil, its best to look out for products that are the most natural or pure.

 Good quality jojoba oil is golden in colour, free from impurities and clear.
 These three factors are usually a good indication that the jojoba oil product is unrefined and exists in its natural form.